open-telemetry/opentelemetry.io/content/en/schemas/list.md

 body_class: ot-schema-list
 ---

-The schemas hosted on this site are listed below.
+The OpenTelemetry schemas hosted on this site are listed below.
 To learn more about schemas, see [Telemetry Schemas][].

 {{% schemas %}}

-[Telemetry Schemas]: /docs/specs/otel/schemas/#opentelemetry-schema
+[Telemetry Schemas]: /docs/specs/otel/schemas/